atuldambalkar/microservices-on-amazon-eks-with-aws-codepipeline/README.md

 ## Code structure
 This is a multi-module maven based Spring-Boot project with two microservices.
 Both microservices are packaged as separate modules and get built as Docker image as part of the AWS CodeBuild build stage execution.

-## Microservices
+## Springboot Microservices
+Microservices are implemented as Springboot project along with Spring Security.

 "Product" microservice is external facing which calls the other internal microservice "Review".

 Both microservices are authenticated with Amazon Cognito User pool based authentication using OIDC - OAuth2 (JWT) mechanism.

 ## Kubernetes deployment
 The project also consists of Kubernetes deployment artifcat that defines how the Kubernetes deployment